jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-07-03

+If I am working in a team, I'd definitely prefer OOP.
+I can understand Java's appeal which is why I've decided for the nth time I'll setup java env and give it a go.

+Using OOP for logic with React was pretty nice logically but pain to integrate.
+I'll see if there's a better way to integrate OOP with react.
+No, not class components.
+I had to recreate the object for reactivity.

 # 2022-07-02

 When I am writing OO, I should be able to jump fast between classes & methods and its better if I am able to view just 1 method at a time.
 Theres a saying in OO community(I've heard) that if you ask what a method does, the answer will be "I don't know".
 Just because its not your responsibility but of the class implementing it.